-While more research is needed to definitively prove the theory, dermatologists advise avoiding blue light exposure where possible (using a blue light filter on your laptop is a good idea), and incorporating an HEV shield into skin routines.
-Look for sunscreens that incorporate physical ray blockers, as opposed to purely chemical ones, such as zinc oxide or titanium dioxide, plus skin serums, moisturizers or primers that contain new ingredient on the block, Liposhield HEV Melanin, also known as phyto-melanin.
+While more research is needed to definitively prove the theory, dermatologists advise us to avoid blue light exposure where possible (using a blue light filter on your laptop is a good idea), and to try incorporating an HEV shield into skin routines.
+They also say to look for sunscreens that incorporate physical ray blockers, as opposed to purely chemical ones, such as zinc oxide or titanium dioxide, plus skin serums, moisturizers or primers that contain new ingredient on the block, Liposhield HEV Melanin, also known as phyto-melanin.

 Brace yourself: This one is terrifying.
-Experts are describing tech neck as a sagging of the skin around your throat and jaw, leading to a more “jowly” appearance, which studies suggest is the result of constantly looking down.
+Experts are describing tech neck as a sagging of the skin around your throat and jaw, leading to a more “jowly” appearance, which may be the result of constantly looking down.

-A 2014 research paper concludes that staring down at our phones while we text or scroll, puts around five times the normal gravitational pull on our skin, neck, and spine.
+A 2015 study concludes that staring down at our tablets while we text or scroll, puts up to five times the normal gravitational pull on our skin, neck, and spine.
 When this behavior is repetitive—which it is, for all of us, all day every day—sagging, and even hunching, starts to take effect.
-Dermatologists have confessed to seeing increasingly younger women battling the kind of jowl and skin sagging problems, that they’d normally expect to see in a woman a decade older.
+Experts tell Byrdie they are seeing increasingly younger women battling the kind of jowl and skin sagging problems, that they’d normally expect to see in a woman a decade older.

-To combat the effects, look for firming and toning face creams such as YSL Forever Youth Liberator Y-Shape Creme ($250), and proven collagen-building ingredients such as rhamnose (the plant sugar key to YSL’s formula, also known as glycanactif), retinol, vitamin C and niacinamide.
+To combat the effects, look for firming and toning face creams such as YSL Forever Youth Liberator Y-Shape Creme ($160), and proven collagen-building ingredients such as rhamnose (the plant sugar key to YSL’s formula), retinol, vitamin C and niacinamide.
 The neck is an often neglected area when it comes to skincare, so ensure you moisturize every day, using gentle, upward strokes.
 You could also try looking down less, too, though we know that struggle to be very real.